Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 - The Community Toolbox includes a section on developing logic models.

-- The presentation, Logic Model: Components and Implementation, by John Gale of the Maine Rural Health Research Center, while it focuses on the Flex Program, also provides a general overview of logic model development.
+- Logic Model: Components and Implementation, a presentation by John Gale of the Maine Rural Health Research Center, provides a general overview of logic model development with a focus on the Flex Program.

 Why is it important to evaluate rural health programs?